Totaal-Software/StageRace/README.md

 not offered by Little Setup Builder, such as checking the version of Internet Explorer installed, and setting some specific file attributes

+### Documents

+Various documents that were created for selling StageRace and training customers to use it.

+This `Documents` folder also contains a copy of UCI Cycling Regulations (PROBABLY old and outdated, just for reference); these are the property of the respective copyright holder, probably UCI.

 ## Release

 The main StageRace application can be built and released as follows: